 Festive Season Damage Control: 5 Simple Strategies to Help You Stay on Track During the Holidays

-It’s the festive season, and let’s face it, we’re going to indulge in a little too much food, a few too many treats, and a beer (or three).
-But there are some tips for festive season damage control that you can implement today.
+It’s the holiday season, and let’s face it, we’re going to indulge in a little too much food, a few too many treats, and a beer (or three).
+But there are some tips for holiday season damage control that you can implement today.

 I have found over the years that a couple of key strategies provide the “damage control” needed to help you not just stay on track, but actually continue to make some headway towards your physical goals between Thanksgiving and the New Year.